timnicolas/nibbler/README.md

 # nibbler
-A Vec2 implementation with multiples graphical interfaces
+A Snake implementation with multiples graphical interfaces